Dozens feared dead, rescuers search for missing after Laos dam collapse

-BANGKOK (Reuters) - Rescuers searched in difficult conditions on Wednesday for dozens of people feared dead and hundreds missing after a dam collapsed in a remote part of land-locked Laos, one of Asia’s poorest countries, a government official said.
+BANGKOK (Reuters) - Rescuers searched floodwaters on Wednesday for dozens of people feared dead and hundreds missing after a dam collapsed in a remote part of land-locked Laos, one of Asia’s poorest countries, a government official said.

 State media showed pictures of villagers, some with young children, stranded on the roofs of submerged houses.
 Others showed villagers trying to board wooden boats to safety in Attapeu province, the southernmost part of the country.